chr15m/bugout-practical-decentralization/README.md

 ???

 The other thing to ask is "is it better than the alternative"?
-Is it worth taking a bit of a risk to build some new models and let people experiment with being responsible for their own data, given that the existing password based central authority systems are so so broken?
+Is it worth taking a bit of a risk to build some new models and let people experiment with being responsible for their own data and keys, given that the existing password based central authority systems are so so broken?

-They're doing an absolutely horrible job of being responsible for user data.
-Maybe if users are given the right tools they can do it better?

 ---